tpaau-17DB/coding-style/markup/RUST.md

 ## Indentation
-Use one tab as a single indentation level.
-Regular space characters are unacceptable as they make indentation impossible to customize.
+Use one tab.

 ## Line Length
-Lines should be no more than 80 characters in length.
-In some rare cases this limit can be exceeded, like when pasting an url or other string that can't be broken up into smaller elements.
+No more than 80 characters.
+This is more of a guideline than a strict rule, it's OK to exceed the 80 character limit if necessary, for example in an inseparable string.